-The mining of the precious metals themselves (i.e. gold, silver, and platinum) have their own fair share of problems, including:
+The mining of the precious metals themselves (i.e. gold, silver, and platinum) have their own problems, including:

 - Air pollution: Manufacturing pollutants include volatile organic compounds (VOCs) released from the solvents, and fumes containing hazardous air pollutants (HAPs).

-- Water waste and pollution: Not only does precious metal mining require massive amounts of water, but it also contaminates groundwater and threatens drinking supplies.
-Toxic chemicals like cyanide, mercury, and sulphuric acid commonly end up running off into local waters and soil.
+- Water waste and pollution: Metal mining requires massive amounts of water, but it also contaminates groundwater and drinking supplies.
+Toxic chemicals like cyanide, mercury, and sulphuric acid end up running off into local waters and soil.

-- Ecosystem loss & damage: Noise and vibration have been associated with a collapse of local animal life.
-Biodiversity and vegetation losses are common in mined areas, as is erosion.
+- Ecosystem loss & damage: Noise and vibration have collapsed local animal life.
+Biodiversity and vegetation loss are common in mined areas, as is erosion.
 Mining and mining accidents have resulted in thousands of deaths of local animal and plant species and deterioration of soils.

 - Greenhouse gas emissions: It’s been estimated that every mined carat releases around 57kg of carbon into the atmosphere.

-- Waste: Jewelry fashion trends are short-lived (anyone remember Silly Bandz?), which means that a lot of jewelry ends up in landfills.
-Since the vast majority of it is not biodegradable, it’ll sit there just shy of forever.
+- Waste: Jewelry fashion trends are short-lived, which means it often ends up in a landfill where it’ll sit for just shy of forever.
 We guess that’s what they mean by “diamonds are forever”.

 PROBLEM # 5: SOCIAL CONCERNS

 There are more than 100 million people working in the jewelry industry.
-Combine that with the fact that most of these people are living in some of the world’s most economically depressed areas and you’ve got a recipe for disaster.
+And the majority of these people are living in the world’s most economically depressed areas.

-Large-scale mines are associated with human displacement and resettlement.
-These migration effects may spread much further than we’d ever considered.
+Large-scale mines are associated with human displacement.
 Mines come with transportation corridors—which means that huge swaths of land come under the control of the mining company.